-We receive our funding from: the University of Massachusetts, Amherst; Town of Amherst (Grant No. 2017-WE-AX-0009); Town of Belchertown (Grant No. 2017-WE-AX-0012); the Five College Consortium INC.; the MA Department of Public Health: and by the MA Office of Victim Assistance (through a Victims of Crime Act of 1984 (VOCA) grant from the OVC USDOJ); and the MA Department of Public Health.
+We receive our funding from: the University of Massachusetts, Amherst; Town of Amherst (Grant No. 2017-WE-AX-0009); Town of Belchertown (Grant No. 2017-WE-AX-0012); the Five College Consortium INC.; the MA Department of Public Health: and by the MA Office of Victim Assistance (through American Rescue Plan (ARPA) funds from the Commonwealth of Massachusetts Coronavirus State Recovery Funds.
 The opinions, findings, conclusions, and recommendations expressed in this publication are those of the Center for Women & Community and do not necessarily reflect the views of MADPH, MOVA, USDOJ OVC or OVW.